aguilarjose11/ML-Playground/NeuronalDynamics/NeuralDynamics.md

 ![\epsilon _{ij}(t - t^{(f)}_{j})](https://latex.codecogs.com/gif.latex?%5Cepsilon%20_%7Bij%7D%28t%20-%20t%5E%7B%28f%29%7D_%7Bj%7D%29)

-Which mathematically describes what is going on between the time of spike f from neuron j in the membrane of neuron i and some time t where t > t^(f)_j > 0
+Which mathematically describes what is going on between the time of spike f from neuron j in the membrane of neuron i and some time t where t > t^(f)_j > 0.
+This is why we treat epsilon _as some kind of function, but it has a more special mathematical meaning that just a function._ __Epsilon represents the PSP events.__ You could also see Epsilon as the function for a specific spike that returns the maximum voltage reached by the PSP event.
+We can also find the _Current spike_.
+We denote this as t - t^(f)_j meaning the current spike level at time t for event f from neuron j in membrane of neuron i.

 ![potential](https://neuronaldynamics.epfl.ch/online/x6.png)
 ![The accumulation of EPSPs](https://neuronaldynamics.epfl.ch/online/x7.png)